Continuing Education Loans

 Currently no banks are offering loans for Continuing Education courses.

 If you are enrolled in a certificate or degree program, you may be eligible for financial aid when registered for six or more credits during the semester.
 For federal financial aid information, contact the Office of Student Financial Assistance at (617) 879-7850.

 Tuition Waivers apply to the full published cost of credit courses.
 Audit or any other discounted prices are not eligible for tuition waivers.
 Both new and returning students must present in-person proof of their waiver eligibility each semester.
 Eligible students are admitted on a space-available basis and are responsible for the payment of fees, books, supplies, and other educational costs.
-Please be aware that the full cost of a course as listed on the web and in the PCE catalog is comprised of the cost of tuition and a lab fee.
+Please be aware that the full cost of a course as listed on the web and in the PCE catalog is comprised of the cost of tuition and a PCE fee.
 Fees will be charged as applicable.
 The amount of fees can be determined by deducting the number of credits multiplied by the cost of credit ($270/undergraduate credit in FY 2014) from the published price in the Continuing Education catalog or on the web.
 Tuition remission is not transferable.
 There are no waivers for off-campus courses (other than some teacher vouchers), directed studies, independent studies, practicum, or certain other non-state supported programs.